louketo/louketo-proxy/README.md

-   --upstream-url "http://127.0.0.1:8080"		the url for the upstream endpoint you wish to proxy to --encryption-key 					the encryption key used to encrpytion the session state --redirection-url 					the redirection url, namely the site url, note: /oauth will be added to it --tls-cert 						the path to a certificate file used for TLS --tls-private-key 					the path to the private key for TLS support --scope [--scope option --scope option]		a variable list of scopes requested when authenticating the user
+   --upstream-url "http://127.0.0.1:8080"		the url for the upstream endpoint you wish to proxy to --encryption-key 					the encryption key used to encrpytion the session state --redirection-url 					the redirection url, namely the site url, note: /oauth will be added to it --hostname [--hostname option --hostname option]	a list of hostname which the service will respond to, defaults to all --tls-cert 						the path to a certificate file used for TLS --tls-private-key 					the path to the private key for TLS support --scope [--scope option --scope option]		a variable list of scopes requested when authenticating the user